webignition/bas-spec/docs/tutorial-test.rst

 Querying For the Word "example"
 *******************************

-We want to enter the word "example" (without the quotes) into the Google search field and then to submit the search form.
+We want to enter the word "example" (without the quotes) into the Google search field and to submit the search form.

 .. literalinclude:: includes/examples/test-partial/google-search-query-literal-query.yml